fogti/gardswag/README.md

 [rough language reference](docs/language_gardswag.txt)

+## License

+The most important code is licensed under [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0) and [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+This causes this to be partially non-free ( because commercial usage of the most interesting parts not allowed;
+ but should this program ever gain a compiler, the output artifacts won't be not affected by this, and can be used commercially when the license of the associated/input source code allows this ).
+Utilitiy crates are licensed under Apache 2.0, and if particularly simple, also under MIT.

 ## Running the interpreter

 The interpreter (and the rest of the code base) is written in [Rust](https://www.rust-lang.org/),